-• Reasons for and objectives of the proposal
+Reasons for and objectives of the proposal

-The present proposal concerns the signature and provisional application of a new Partnership Agreement between the European Union (EU) and members of the Organisation of African, Caribbean and Pacific States.
+The present proposal concerns the conclusion of a new Partnership Agreement between the European Union (EU) and its Member States and the Members of the Organisation of African, Caribbean and Pacific States.
 Formerly known as the "ACP Group of States" (ACP), the group became the Organisation of African, Caribbean and Pacific States (OACPS), an international organisation, in April 2020.

 Since 2000, the Cotonou Partnership Agreement has been the framework guiding the relations between the EU and the 79 ACP countries.
 It is based on political dialogue, and economic, trade and development cooperation.
-The Agreement, revised in 2005 and 2010, expired end of February 2020.
-However, as partners needed more time to negotiate the successor Partnership Agreement, the application of the Cotonou Agreement was transitionally extended twice.
-First, until 31 December 2020 and a second time until 30 November 2021 or until the provisional application of the new Partnership Agreement (hereafter referred to as "the Agreement"), whichever comes first.
+The Agreement, revised in 2005 and 2010, expired at the end of February 2020.
+However, as partners needed more time to negotiate the successor Partnership Agreement (hereafter referred to as "the Agreement") and the EU side to complete its internal process to approve the Agreement's signature, the application of the Cotonou Agreement has been transitionally extended five times: initially until 31 December 2020, and subsequently until 30 November 2021, 30 June 2022, 30 June 2023 and 31 October 2023.
+The Agreement was signed on 15 November 2023 by the EU and its Members States and by OACPS members1.
+Pursuant to Article 98(4) of the Agreement, its provisional application will start on the first day of the second month after the signature.
+In order to avoid a legal vacuum in the EU-ACP relations, the current Agreement will be subject to a renewal of its extension until 31 December 2023.

-A modernised agreement is greatly needed to upgrade the EU-ACP relationship to mirror the new ambitions stemming from emerging needs and challenges.
+A modernised agreement is greatly needed to upgrade the EU-ACP relationship to mirror the new ambition stemming from emerging needs and challenges.
 More interconnected than ever before, the world has greatly changed since the Cotonou Agreement was adopted, and so have the EU, its partners and their joint aspirations.

-Negotiations on a new Agreement began in September 2018, shortly after the Council authorised the Commission and the High Representative to open negotiations on, and to negotiate, on behalf of the European Union, the provisions that fall within the competence of the Union, of a Partnership Agreement between the European Union and its Member States, of the one part, and the countries of the African, Caribbean and Pacific Group of States, of the other part and adopted negotiation directives in June 2018.
-Throughout the negotiations, the Council was informed regularly.
+Negotiations on a new agreement began in September 2018, shortly after the Council authorised the Commission and the High Representative to open negotiations on, and to negotiate, on behalf of the European Union, the provisions that fall within the competence of the Union, of a Partnership Agreement between the European Union and its Member States, of the one part, and the countries of the African, Caribbean and Pacific Group of States, of the other part and adopted negotiation directives in June 2018.
+Throughout the negotiations, the Council and the European Parliament were informed regularly.
 The special committee established by the Council decision authorising the opening of negotiations was consulted throughout the negotiations.
-The chief negotiators initialled the draft text of the agreement on 15th of April 2021, with the exception of the definition of the parties to the Agreement.
+The Chief Negotiators initialled the draft text of the Agreement on 15 April 2021, with the exception of the definition of the parties to the Agreement.